dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Controls.md

   - **Infrastructure or Product Use?** - Product
   - **Values and their intended purposes.**
     - **True** – If true and DotNetBuildFromSource is true, no targets should be executed for the project.
 Causes the standard Arcade empty targets to be imported.
 No restore, no build.
 Standard test projects set this implicitly.
     - **False/Empty** – Default behavior is used.
-- **ExcludeFromVerticalBuild**
-  - **Phases** - Inner Repo Build
-  - **Infrastructure or Product Use?** - Product
-  - **Values and their intended purposes.**
-    - **True** – If true and DotNetBuildVertical is true, no targets should be executed for the project.
-Causes the standard Arcade empty targets to be imported.
-No restore, no build.
-Standard test projects set this implicitly.
-    - **False/Empty** – Default behavior is used.
 - **OfficialBuilder**
   - **Phases** – Inner Repo Build